felipe-gomes-vicente/naruto-quotes/README.md

 ### The Project Naruto Quote
 This will be an application DIO (digital innovation one) in this challenge React concepts, develop knowledge with the test tool in react, knowledge on components.

-- It's possible to find restaurants and food nearby.
-- You can do a custom search for the food you would like.
-- Address and phone number of the restaurants.

 ## 🧪 Technologies